systemli/systemli-website/content/english/posts/2021-01-03-systemli-becomes-more-colorful.md

 date:  2021-01-03 14:00:00
 translationKey: 8113bd62ff3a07ca15495055e3aa635d
 ---
-For a while now, we have started to give our services their own design, or at least customize them so that they are easier to recognize as a systemli.org service.
+For a while now, we're giving our services piece by piece their own design, or at least customize them so that they are easier to recognize as a systemli.org service.
 We started with [Jitsi Meet]({{< ref "meet" >}}) and [Nextcloud]({{< ref "cloud" >}}).
 Now our website follows with a brand new design.

-[In just under eight years]({{< ref "2013-09-14-Fresh-colours-on-systemli.org.md" >}}), very little has happened to the design of our website.
-Since then, however, a few things have changed: We offer many more [services]({{< ref "service" >}}), use the [ticker]({{< ref "ticker" >}}) to [inform about maintenance work](https://updates.systemli.org/) and [certificates no longer have to be checked manually]({{< ref "2017-10-18-Lets-Encrypt.md" >}}).
+[In just under eight years]({{< ref "2013-09-14-Fresh-colours-on-systemli.org.md" >}}), very little had happened to the design of our website.
+However, a few things have changedi contentwise: We offer many more [services]({{< ref "service" >}}), use the [ticker]({{< ref "ticker" >}}) to [inform about maintenance work](https://updates.systemli.org/) and [certificates no longer have to be checked manually]({{< ref "2017-10-18-Lets-Encrypt.md" >}}).

-With the new design we especially want to put our services and status updates in the foreground.
+With the new design, we especially want to put our services and status updates in the spotlight.
 We would like to thank [gegenfeuer](https://www.gegenfeuer.net/) and batabana for creating the design and implementing it according to our many big and small wishes.

 With the new website, we also changed the underlying tooling.
-We no longer use Jekyll to generate the website, but [Hugo](https://gohugo.io/), and instead of Bootstrap, we use [Tailwind](https://tailwindcss.com/) as the CSS framework.
+We no longer use Jekyll to generate the website, but [Hugo](https://gohugo.io/), and instead of Bootstrap, we use [Tailwind](https://tailwindcss.com/) as CSS framework.

 ## Until 2013